 - Submit application to the DSPS.
-The application can be submitted online through the DSPS Online Licensure Application System (OLAS), which reduces the processing time or by mailing a printed copy of the application, including proof of completed education or credentials.
-Such proof is available in myEducation history after successfully completing the WRA’s sales Pre-license course.
+New applicants can apply by going online through the DSPS Online Licensure Application System (OLAS), which reduces the processing time, or by mailing a printed copy of the application, including proof of completed education or credentials.
+Such proof is available in myEducation history after successfully completing the WRA’s sales pre-license course.

 Learn more about obtaining your Wisconsin real estate sales license.